 4. Virtual Conferencing and Note-Taking Tools

 RIAs are increasingly taking client meetings and team meetings online.
 While in-person meetings aren’t likely to disappear any time soon, having the option to meet via video conferencing is worth considering.
-Virtual meetings can save you and your clients time, and it can also be a more convenient option if you have clients who are busy and can’t make it to your office regularly.
+Virtual meetings can save you and your clients time, and It can be a more convenient option if you have clients who are busy and can’t make it to your office regularly.

 5. Compliance and Cybersecurity Software